srajangarg/the-box-comic/script.md

 ---

 #### Page Six
 **Panel 6.1 (Close-up — Dave's face):** Tight on Dave's face.
 Visually, everything is still normal—warm lighting, solid rendering, no scanlines or corruption.
-But his eyes are wide, and **in the reflection on his corneas, we see the green glow of the terminal, the grid of simulated Daves visible in miniature**.
-This maintains continuity from Page Five while internalizing the horror.
-He's not just observing the simulation anymore; the recognition is beginning.
+But his eyes are wide, the green glow of the terminal washing over his features.
+The recognition is beginning.

 Expression: not terror yet, but the quiet shift of someone whose certainty just cracked.